gunnershubh/terraform/README.md

 Infrastructure As Code

-This repo includes the code for whole infrastucture of phigrc
+This repo includes the code for whole infrastucture of Shubham's POC

 Directory Structure